Sidney Crosby Game Preview: Penguins vs. Islanders

-Sidney Crosby and the Pittsburgh Penguins will meet the New York Islanders at 7:30 PM ET on Wednesday, December 27, 2023.
-Prop bets for Crosby in that upcoming Penguins-Islanders game are available, so check out our stats to help you.
+Sidney Crosby will be in action when the Pittsburgh Penguins and New York Islanders face off at 6:00 PM ET on Sunday, December 31, 2023.
+Does a wager on Crosby intrigue you?
+Our stats and information can help.

 Catch over 1,000 out of market NHL games, plus original programming, with ESPN+ or the Disney Bundle.